paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-11-01-trimming_the_fat.md

 * A function that wrapped a `<div>` around video embeds to give them a fluid width was unnecessary when I could add this manually.

 * Using [MapBox][4] embeds in place of [Leaflets JS][5] meant I could simplify adding interactive maps to pages.
 Well, almost.
-To display paths requires an additional layer to be created in [TileMill][6] -- hopefully the ability to add vector lines in MapBox isn't too far off.
+To display paths requires an additional layer to be created in [TileMill][6] — hopefully the ability to add vector lines in MapBox isn’t too far off.

 With this code removed, the only behavioural enhancement required was for the responsive navigation.
-I'd like to thank [Anthony Williams][7] for helping me rewrite this using pure JavaScript.
-However, I'm still calling jQuery on pages displaying slideshows, so actively looking for an alternative that will allow me to shed this dependancy entirely.
+I’d like to thank [Anthony Williams][7] for helping me rewrite this using pure JavaScript.
+However, I’m still calling jQuery on pages displaying slideshows, so actively looking for an alternative that will allow me to shed this dependancy entirely.

 <table>
   <caption>Javascript: Bytes downloaded (requests)</caption>